Sometimes all it takes is a Spark. One text. One call. One note.

 Talk to Spark.
 It files.

-Stop deciding which kind of note this is.
+Stop deciding which kind of input this is.

 “My brother Joe is moving to Denver.”